TEB-model/teb/README.md

 ## Documentation

 This section includes links to software and model documentation.
-If you are new to TEB and simply looking to easily get started, please refer to the [Example application](#example-application) instead.
+If you are new to TEB and simply looking to easily get started, please refer to the [example application](#example-application) instead.

 ### Software

-See the [software documentation](docs/software-docs.md) for a general overview.
+See [software documentation](docs/software-docs.md) for a general overview.
 For configuration options available at runtime please refer to [namelist options](docs/namelist-options.md).

 ### Scientific
-The complete scientific documentation is included with the [SURFEX scientific documentation](http://www.umr-cnrm.fr/surfex/IMG/pdf/surfex_scidoc_v8.1.pdf).
+The complete scientific documentation is included in the [SURFEX scientific documentation](http://www.umr-cnrm.fr/surfex/IMG/pdf/surfex_scidoc_v8.1.pdf).

 ### Code browser